 In-Person Public Health Protocols

-Each contest host venue has autonomy to set its own parameters based on its own public health guidelines/restrictions in place, including, but not limited to:
+Under Wisconsin law, each contest host venue has autonomy to set its own parameters based on its own public health guidelines/restrictions in place, including, but not limited to:

 - face masks/coverings (constant requirement)